Choosing Your Pottery Clay – Best Pottery Clay For Beginners

 The difference in types of clay has to do with the different minerals, the amount of plasticity ( Stickiness and workability), the size of the platelets, and the firing temperatures.

-- It is very porous, that’s why it is used for flowerpots, bricks, and other outdoor construction.
-If it freezes, water can’t get trapped inside and crack.
+- Earthenware is very porous.
+It is used for flowerpots, bricks, and other decorative items.
+If it freezes, water can get trapped inside and crack.

 - You can make almost anything with earthenware.
-If you want it to be watertight and food-safe, just glaze it, and hand wash only.
+If you want it to be watertight and food-safe, just glaze it and hand wash it only.

 - It is commonly made thicker because it chips easier than other clay types.